thomas-institut/apm/documentation/WitnessSchemata.md

   a non-empty array of tokens (see description below).
   * If the witness data includes a chunk ID, it must match the collation table's chunk ID.
-* sigla: an array of *m* strings corresponding to each of the witnesses in the collation table:  *sigla[i]* ==> siglum for the witness *witnesses[i]*
+* sigla: an array of *m* templates corresponding to each of the witnesses in the collation table:  *sigla[i]* ==> siglum for the witness *witnesses[i]*
     * Sigla could be stored within the witness' data, but it must not.
       The siglum is actually metadata for a witness that only makes sense